 PVC Faux Leather Fabric

 This variation of fake leather is similar to PU leather fabric.
 There is however a slight difference.
 Instead of using a polyurethane finish, this variation uses a combination of polyvinyl chloride with stabilizers (to protect), plasticizers (to soften), and lubricants (to make flexible), and then applying to a base material.
 It does still however use the same base materials as PU Leather.
+The distinct manufacturing processes of PU and PVC leather result in notable differences in texture and durability that significantly impact consumer choice.
+Research has shown that these compositional variations affect not only the feel and appearance of the final product but also its long-term performance characteristics (Choi et al., 2025; Chidara et al., 2025).

 Environmental and Ethical Considerations